PuddleSec/PuddleSec/README.md

 ---

 ### 🤝 Let's Connect
-I'm passionate about contributing to projects that push the boundaries of healthcare security.
-Whether you're looking for collaboration or have an exciting opportunity, let's connect!
+I'm passionate about contributing to projects pushing healthcare security's boundaries.
+I'm open to connecting whether you're looking for a collaboration or have an exciting opportunity.
 Together, we can create a more secure, innovative future for healthcare technology.

+Feel free to discuss potential projects, collaborate, or connect!

 [![Let's Connect](https://img.shields.io/badge/Let's_Connect-LinkedIn-blue)](https://www.linkedin.com/in/jeremykimball)